-- an ever changing variety of scenery and spectacular views;
+– ever changing variety of scenery and spectacular views;

 – a unique and truly memorable finish along a causeway exposed only at low tide;

-- a route which can easily be completed in 4-6 days without requiring a lot of training or high fitness levels;
+– a 6-day route that does not require a lot of training or high fitness.